maxblum/hatchjs/README.md

-# About
+# About Hatch.js

-Hatch-compound is CMS platform with social features.
+Hatch.js is CMS platform with social features.
 This package is an express application which can be extended with additional modules.
 All parts of this application are accesible via [CompoundJS API][compound-api].